dappnetbby/dappnet/desktop-app/README.md

  - notarizing and signing.
 This essentially sends the app to Apple, where they link it with your developer account.
 In return, you get a ticket.
  - publishing it to github.
 A new release is created, and the files are uploaded.

-You should asee something like:
+You should see something like:

 ```sh
 (base) ➜  desktop-app git:(master) ✗ npm run publish